"Frank Rose is one of the world's most insightful technology writers."

 —Randall Rothenberg, CEO, Interactive Advertising Bureau

-Frank has been a keynote speaker at such conferences as ad:tech Sydney, Sheffield Doc/Fest, and the Guardian's Changing Media Summit, and he has participated in debates about the future of media at South by Southwest, the Cannes Film Festival, Ars Electronica, MIT, and Dartmouth.
-He has lectured at Columbia, NYU, and USC and spoken at corporate marketing conferences for companies ranging from Timberland to Unilever.
-His blog, Deep Media, covers new developments in advertising, entertainment, and storytelling and is ranked among the top marketing blogs in the US by Google.
-He sometimes lends his expertise to projects directly, as with his realization of Millennium Magazine for 42 Entertainment in connection with David Fincher's production of The Girl with the Dragon Tattoo.
+Frank has been a keynote speaker at such conferences as ad:tech Sydney, Sheffield Doc/Fest, and the Guardian's Changing Media Summit, and he has joined debates about the future of media at South by Southwest, Ars Electronica, and MIT.
+He has lectured at Columbia, NYU, and USC, taken part in R&D symposia at the Museum of Modern Art and the BBC, addressed corporate marketing conferences at Timberland and Unilever, and participated in speaker series at Google and Lucasfilm.
+He continues to follow the evolution of storytelling on his Deep Media blog and sometimes gets involved directly, as with his realization of Millennium Magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.

 Before joining Wired, Frank worked as a contributing writer at Fortune and as a contributing editor at Travel + Leisure.
 Earlier in his career he was a contributing writer at Premiere, where he focused primarily on the business side of Hollywood, and a contributing editor at Esquire, where he wrote about pop culture and the burgeoning tech world of the 1980s.
-His stories have also appeared in New York, The New York Times Magazine, the Los Angeles Times, Rolling Stone, Vanity Fair, and numerous other publications.
+His stories have also appeared in The New York Times and The New York Times Magazine, the Los Angeles Times, The Atlantic, New York, Rolling Stone, Vanity Fair, and numerous other publications.

 A native of Virginia, Frank came to New York after earning a BA in journalism from Washington & Lee.
 He lives in the East Village of Manhattan, where he got his start in the '70s covering the punk scene at CBGB for the Village Voice.